geojeff/kivy-statecharts/examples/deflectouch_with_statecharts/README.md

 "Edges," in the sense of a graph, are shown in the statechart drawing as arrows connecting states.
-These represent state transitions that happen when certain events occur, and entail the "action" to be done and the triggering event.
-These state transition "edges" have a label with the action first and a description of the event (a trigger, a requirement, a guard condition, etc.) shown in parentheses, e.g. show_level_accomplished (goal hit).
+These represent state transitions that happen when certain events occur, and are labeled with the "action" to be performed and the triggering event.
+These state transition "edge" labels have the action first and a description of the event (a trigger, a requirement, a guard condition, etc.) shown in parentheses, e.g. show_level_accomplished (goal hit).
 The action names are the names of the actual Python functions in the states.
 This notation follows the style in the Horrocks book.
 In the Harel and Politi book,